-In addition to the electromagnetic coverage of the new theory, it also contains solutions replicating those of the Einstein field equations.
-In fact, the Reissner-Nordstrom metric (and the Schwarzschild metric as a limiting case) are exact solutions of the fundamental equations (1) through (4) demonstrating that the new theory replicates gravitational physics at the level of the Einstein field equations, at least in this spherically-symmetric case.
-Another reason that the particle-like solution (22) is so important is that it establishes that exact solutions to the theory do exist.
-This is not at all evident from equation (1), which represents a mixed system of first order partial differential equations for $F{\mu\nu}$ and so carries with it specific integrability conditions that must be satisfied for solutions to exist. xviii, xviii The existence of the particle-like solution (22) allays this concern by direct demonstration.
+In addition to the new theory's coverage of electromagnetism, it also contains solutions replicating those of the Einstein field equations.
+In fact, the Reissner-Nordstrom metric (and the Schwarzschild metric as a limiting case) are exact solutions of the fundamental equations (1) through (4) demonstrating that the new theory replicates gravitational physics at the level of the Einstein field equations, at least in the spherically-symmetric case.
+The particle-like solution (23) also establishes that exact solutions to the theory do exist.
+This is not at all evident from equation (1), which represents a mixed system of first order partial differential equations for $F{\mu\nu}$ and so carries with it specific integrability conditions that must be satisfied for solutions to exist.^{xix, xx} The existence of the exact solution (23) allays that concern by direct demonstration.